- How common is zinc deficiency?

-We’ve all been there.
-I first discovered the health benefits of zinc supplements two years during the holidays.
+I first discovered the health benefits of zinc supplements three years during the holidays.

 A few weeks into the craziness of Christmas parties and year end dinners with friends, our body is telling us stop, but the calendar is saying Go!